This page has information about:

 www.gov.uk/contact-ukvi (if you are in the UK)

 www.gov.uk/contact-ukvi-outside-uk (if you are outside the UK)

 To complete Police Registration in London, you must you must go to the Overseas Visitors Records Office (OVRO) within seven days of your arrival in the UK.
 If there is no stamp or instruction on your vignette, visa, BRP or Home Office decision letter, you do not have to register.
-You don't need an Academy letter to be able to register, but you should print and complete the Registration Form which is a PDF on the 'How to register' section of the OVRO website; remember to take all the documents and photos which are specified.
+You don't need an Academy letter to be able to register, but you should print and complete the Registration Pro Forma PDF on the 'What to bring with you' section of the OVRO website, and remember to take all the documents and photos which are specified.
 There is also advice about this on the UKCISA website.